longevityframework/longevity/getting-started/building.md

 Once the elements of our [subdomain](../manual/ddd-basics/subdomains-and-bounded-contexts.html) have been created, we gather them all together into a `Subdomain` object.
-We do this in `SimbleCoreDomain`:
+We do this in `SimblCoreDomain`:

 ```scala
 package simbl.domain